Feno Ilirel

 History

 Feno was born to Pyria Valeptor shortly after the creation of the elves and her older cousin, Rophalin Imperitor.
 She appeared in visions to philosophers among the elves, granting them the secrets of healing magics, natural medicines, and alchemy.
 She is credited with appearing at various times throughout Atarlie history to intervene in various disasters with her own arts.
+In terms of the relative history of the most recent Vergence, she is the founding ancestor of Gen Ilirel.
+When the elves reappeared in the Springtime of the Gods, her household founded the Uplands Province, between the Atlas Mountains and the Imperial Province.
+Five centuries into that period, she sent the Carcolie to live in the mountains and start a new culture with values, customs, and sciences settled on the foundation of Ahren as it was, rather than bringing the civilization of Elysium with them.
+As with all the First Ancestors, she returned to Elysium at the close of the age.

 Relationships

 Feno is a daughter of a kind to Pyria Valeptor, and the mother of Merellien Chaebalar through a dalliance with Rophalin Imperitor.
 Quite naturally, given her capabilities and portfolio, she is a staunch enemy of Shalaevar Shamaris and unfond of Hycis Uriris.
-She and Immarra Hyacinth worked together to create the elven god of charity, Navarre Yesbella
+She and Immarra Hyacinth worked together to create the elven god of charity, Navarre Yesbella.

 Though created as a counterbalance to Lysanthir Lugolor the two get along fantastically well, and an affair of their own produced Camus Inakas.
+It is said that they continue to interact with one another mostly in passing, though in the legends of such meetings, Feno is often depicted as flirtatious toward Lysanthir, who himself is depicted as falsely coy back toward her.

 Appearance

 Feno stands head and shoulders above the mortal elves he once ruled, but otherwise appears to be a member of their kind, with a head of long, golden hair, and wise eyes that make her seem older than he otherwise looks.
-She wears the white robes common among healers and other philosophers, and smells strongly of medicinal herbs.
+She wears the green-and-yellow robes common among healers and other philosophers, and smells strongly of medicinal herbs.

 Realm